htzheng1018/625hw3/README.md

 <!-- badges: end -->

 The goal of mypackage is to fit a multiple linear regression using matrix calculations.
-It contains a real dataset, which describes depression and its factots, and a virtual dataset, which is created by random variables.
-Using this model, we can estimate the coefficients of variables, partial SSE, se(beta_hat), t value, p value and significance of each variables.
+It contains a virtual dataset with y and x, which are created by random variables.
+Using this model, we can estimate the coefficients of variables, partial SSE, se(beta_hat), t value, p value, significance of each variables, R square.
+Meanwhile, this function also contains a Rcpp function, which can calculate the mean of each x variables.

 Compare with the traditional lm() function, the lrm() function can remains the same effect.
 Meanwhile, the Rcpp file can also have the same